top of page

 But deliver us from evil, Amen!

+Everyone knows the Lord’s Prayer.
+The version quoted in the Gospel of Matthew (6: 9-13) is probably the best known 50 words in all Judeo-Christian scripture.
 Yet when Roman Catholic children first learn this prayer, they don’t call it the “Lord’s Prayer”; they call it the “Our Father” in recognition of the prayer’s personal tone and pastoral focus.
 Attention is drawn to the compassion of a father rather than to the majesty of a Lord.

-The first stanza concerns the identity of God and the nature of our relationship with him; the second stanza has an eschatological focus, while the third stanza is concerned with every day social relations.
+The first stanza concerns the identity of God and the nature of our relationship with him; the second stanza has an eschatological focus, while the third is concerned with every day social relations.
 We are all so familiar with this prayer that we may not always notice these sharp thematic breaks.

-In the first stanza, we learn that God is “our father” – not just the father of the cosmos or of Israel or of Jesus Christ, but the father of everyone, our father – not merely “the maker of heaven and earth”!
+In the first stanza, we learn that God is “our father” – not just the father of the cosmos or of Israel or of Jesus, but the father of everyone, our father – not just “the maker of heaven and earth”!
 The role of father is very different from the role of creator.

 As creator, God establishes the conditions necessary for existence per se, including our own existence; he is the ground of our being.
-But as father, God enters into a personal relationship with each of us.
+But as father, God also enters into a personal relationship with each of us.
+This is the incredible heuristic power of Judeo-Christianity: God transcends the World and yet he is immanent in each member.

 Finally, we acknowledge that God’s name is holy.
 In the ancient world, a person’s name was not just ‘her handle.'
-A name also defined the person’s role in society; in God’s case, it defines his role in the universe (which is his ‘society’).
+A name defined the person’s role in society; in God’s case, it defines his role in the universe (which is his ‘society’).

+God does not disappoint.
+He tells Moses that his name is YHWH (“I am who am”).
 God’s ‘name’ defines him as unique.
 Obviously, one and only one entity can answer to the name YHWH.
 Only one being can be Being itself.
 Some philosophers have gone so far as to assert that Ex.
-3:14 is self-evidently true and therefore ‘proves’ the existence of God.
-We’ll leave that one alone!
+3:14 is self-evidently true and therefore ‘proves’ the existence of God; but we’ll leave that one alone… at least for now.

-“I am the Alpha and the Omega, the first and the last, the beginning and the end.”
-(Rev. 22:13) The Our Father sums up the entire Book of Revelation in just 3 lines.
-The first stanza of the Our Father identifies God’s as the Alpha Dog while the second stanza confirms that he will be ‘the last man (sic) standing.'
+As stated in the Book of Revelation, “I am the Alpha and the Omega, the first and the last, the beginning and the end.”
+(22:13) Our first stanza identifies God as the ‘Alpha Dog’ while the second stanza confirms that he will be ‘the last man (sic) standing.'

 But these stanzas provide no hint of how we are to get from Alpha to Omega.
 Rightly so!
-The first two stanzas are visions, not a parenting guide, not a political platform.
+The first two stanzas are visions, not a parenting guide, a political platform, not a legislative agenda.
 We still need GPS, and fortunately, the third stanza provides just that!

-We have already been introduced to the Alpha and the Omega; here is where we learn the rest of the alphabet, i.e., everything in-between.
+This stanza is concerned primarily with daily life, the spatiotemporal realm.
+We have already been introduced to Alpha and Omega; here is where we learn the rest of the alphabet, i.e. everything in-between (aka the Delta).

 As ‘father,' God has a care to provide for and protect his ‘children,' and it is very specific: feed me, forgive me, protect me!
 What child has not uttered these same petitions at one time or another to his own father?
 And what loving father has not granted these petitions, when appropriate, to the best of his ability?